surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ## Display Totals

- By selecting the **display** check box, total values of the measure fields obtained.
+ By selecting the **display** check box, it displays total values of the measure fields obtained.

  ## Display  Row Limit